a-type/graphql-cypher/README.md

 ## Limitations

 - `@cypherCustom` directives rely on the popular APOC library for Neo4j.
 Chances are if you're running Neo4j, you already have it installed.
-- Using `context.runCypher` to selectively fetch data only prevents the data from being queried if the field is the root field in your operation or the direct descendant of a non-Cypher-powered field.
-Otherwise, the data will still be fetched, but by omitting `runCypher` you will just not return it.
+- Using `parent.myField()` to selectively fetch data only prevents the data from being queried if the field is the root field in your operation or the direct descendant of a non-Cypher-powered field.
+Otherwise, the data will still be fetched, but by omitting the call to `parent.myField()` you will just not return it.
   - This could probably be changed, but not within the current middleware model.
 A new traversal to just resolve the Cypher queries before the main resolvers are called would probably need to be introduced.
 - `@cypherCustom` custom queries are not going to be as performant as `@cypher` and the other directives, because they run Cypher fragments in user functions, which basically means they get an entirely separate query planning phase.
 I haven't really profiled it much, but I see a pretty significant performance increase by sticking with the standard directives whenever possible.